 In the world of business and technology, the adoption of project management tools and performance metrics is crucial for efficiency and success.
 However, many not-yet-agile teams are often hesitant to embrace these solutions.
 This resistance often comes from issues of miscommunication and trust between teams and management.

-The message is taken very literally by teams.
-"They want to look at our hands, control us and squeeze even more out of our hard work."
+Management's message is - "We introduce these things to have better control and visibility".
+And the message is taken very literally by teams - "They want to look at our hands, control us and squeeze even more out of our hard work."

 Often the same teams struggle with:

-- Non-planned tasks are being added to their scope on the fly.
+- Ad Hoc Scope Expansion: Non-planned tasks are frequently added to their scope on the fly, causing disruptions in workflow.

-- Hiring requests which are rejected by management over and over again.
+- Hiring Hurdles: Hiring requests are repeatedly rejected by management, hindering team growth and productivity.

-Metrics, KPIs, or project management tools are to control these things rather than people.
+As a leader, you need to start changing the team's perspective.
+Metrics, OKRs/KPIs, or project management tools are to control these things rather than people.

-- Crash analytics is not to blame someone for bugs but to help prioritize tech debt.
+- Metrics for Tech Debt Prioritization: Crash analytics is not meant to assign blame for bugs but to help prioritize and address technical debt effectively.

-- Project management tools will help you discuss deadlines, prioritize work and reduce the number of side projects which pop-up unexpectedly in the middle of the team's work.
+- Project Management Tools for Work Clarity: Project management tools help teams discuss deadlines, prioritize tasks, and reduce the emergence of unexpected side projects that disrupt ongoing work.